Language of Love Omitted From Abusive Relationships

 I love Max, in part, because he is helping me to bring a piece of me out of hibernation - a part of me that I didn't realize I had lost.
 He is magical.

-Time spent in a verbally abusive relationship robbed me not of my ability to feel love, but of my ability to express it.
-If I cannot express “love words” then how will I ever be able to realize true love in my life?
+Time spent in a verbally abusive relationship robbed me not of my ability to feel love, but of my ability to express love.
+If I cannot express love words then how will I ever be able to realize true love in my life?